 Microorganisms can start to grow as food thaws.
 Thaw food in the refrigerator or microwave to keep the growth at a minimum.
 Thawed food should be cooked or served immediately or else refrigerated.

 Thawed food may be refrozen if ice crystals are still in the food.
-However, re-freezing may change the quality of the food (texture, color, flavor).
-For information on re-freezing foods, see You can prevent food born illness and If your home freezer stops
+However, refreezing may change the quality of the food (texture, color, flavor).
+For information on refreezing foods, see Extension publications on preventing foodborne illness and what to do if your home freezer stops.

 Dried foods should be reconstituted in the refrigerator if more than one or two hours are necessary for reconstitution.
 Any dried foods with signs of spoilage (such as mold formation or insect infestation) should be discarded.

 - Inspect the can or jar before opening.